Remember - 80% of paddle building happens in just a few hours. That final 20%, like so many

 pieces cut down to size.

-Finally, with a kit you get all the mixing cups, brushes, and stir sticks that
+Finally, with a kit you get mixing cups, brushes, stir sticks, and wax paper that make

 have to go hunt for it, or borrow it from your neighbor.